Mulligans Flat Woodland Sanctuary: Reintroduced species

 Reintroductions at Mulligans Flat have taken place primarily through partnership with the ANU Fenner School.

 The first species to be successfully reintroduced in Mulligans Flat was the eastern bettong (bettongia giamardi) in 2012.
 Thirty-five individuals were released into the sanctuary following the translocation of Tasmanian bettongs into nearby Tidbinbilla Nature Reserve.
 This species had been locally extinct on the Australian mainland for 80 years, and its return allowed researchers from the ANU Fenner School of Environment and Society, who led the project, to study the results of re-establishing an ecosystem engineer in an environment concurrent with other restoration practices.
-This research resulted in a transformational paper in reintroduction biology on 'Translocation Tactics' which informed all subsequent reintroductions.
+This research resulted in a transformational paper in reintroduction biology on "translocation tactics", which informed all subsequent reintroductions.

 Bush-stone curlews (burhinus grallarius) were reintroduced in 2014 after being absent from the ACT for 40 years.
 Twelve individuals were placed in a soft-release aviary within Mulligans Flat before being released into the wider sanctuary.
 This initial release faced some setbacks as several of the birds flew over the fence and were predated by foxes.
 Over the following two years, 21 more individuals were released using a similar soft-release method, although their flight feathers were clipped before being allowed out of the aviary.
 As a result, the birds had more time to adjust to their surroundings, and by the time their flight feathers grew back in they had settled in to Mulligans Flat as their permanent home.

 In 2016, eastern quolls (dasyurus viverrinus), another locally extinct species, were reintroduced to Mulligans Flat.
 Half of the 16 individuals were sourced from Tasmania and the other half from a captive breeding program in Mt Rothwell, Victoria.
 This initial reintroduction was successful despite several individuals climbing over the fox-proof fence and being promptly eaten by foxes.
 The remaining female quoll population all produced pouch young, resulting in as estimated 25 to 30 additions to the population.
 This marked the first breeding of the species in Canberra in an estimated 80 years.

 A second translocation was carried out in 2017 and had a higher rate of survival at 92%.
 These individuals settled immediately into their new territory.
 They benefited from other restoration processes taking place in the sanctuary, in particular the addition of wood debris which increased the invertebrate population, and by extension the quoll's food source.
 The presence of quolls from the previous translocation was considered a contributing factor in the lower number of attempted escapes, as the area was proven suitable habitat.

-Other species that have re-introduced or re-established within Mulligans Flat include the New Holland Mouse and the vulnerable Brown Tree-creeper.
+Other species that have re-introduced or re-established within Mulligans Flat include the New Holland mouse and the vulnerable brown treecreeper.
 The New Holland mouse, like the eastern bettong, was locally extinct and has a captive bred population at ANU.